GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 - [Windows offboarding steps](offboard-device/windows)
 - [macOS ofboarding steps](offfboard-device/mac-os)

-If your offboarding is still unsuccessful despite submitting the correct Intune Device ID, please raise a [support request](https://go.gov.sg/seed-techpass-support).
+If your offboarding is still unsuccessful despite submitting the correct Intune Device ID, please [raise a service request](https://go.gov.sg/seed-techpass-support).

 </details>

 <details>
 <summary>What should I do if I did not receive the successfully offboarded email after submitting my Intune Device ID</summary>

 It may take up to 30 minutes for the SEED team to send the successfully offboarded email to you.
-If you still have not received this email, please raise a [support request](https://go.gov.sg/seed-techpass-support).
+If you still have not received this email, please [raise a service request](https://go.gov.sg/seed-techpass-support).

 If the TechPass and SEED support team completes the offboarding for you, you may not receive this email from the SEED team.
 However, the TechPass and SEED support team can confirm if you have successfully offboarded your device from SEED.